martinotecco/pc-remotecontrol-telegrambot/README.md

     <sup>(by doing this, the console will be invisible when executing commands from your Telegram bot)</sup> <br />
     click *start it* again and wait about 5/10 seconds<br />
     now you have to close the console <br />
-**11.** open "gpedit_enable.exe" to install Microsoft Local Security Policy Editor and wait till the installation process ends, it will ask you to press any key when finishing <br />
+**11.** open "gpedit_enable.exe" to install Microsoft Local Security Policy Editor and wait till the installation ends, it will ask you to press any key when finishing <br />
     <sup>(if prompted to a red alert window don't worry because it's safe, just click *More info*, then *Run anyway* and confirm by clicking *Yes*</sup> <br />

 **12.** search for task scheduler in the search bar and click on *Task Scheduler* to open it <br />